AMC Hornet: American ECD

 The 1976 American ECD included the same upgrades as the rest of the American line.
 These were longer sun visors, a 160 km/h speedometer, a new dome light lens, and a higher 8.0:1 compression ratio on the 258 six.
 A rear defroster was added to the options list while the tinted windshield became standard.
 The luxury seat patterns and wheel covers were redesigned.
 An electric analog clock appeared to the right of the speedometer, although several models kept the vacuum gauge.
 A new model for the year was the two-door American ECD.
-This model was a limited edition luxury American two-door sedan, comparable to the Rambler American Hardtop of the 1960s.
-The equipment was the same as the four-door American ECD with some differences.
+This model was a limited-edition luxury American two-door sedan comparable to the 1960s Rambler American hardtops.
+The equipment was the same as the four-door American ECD, with some differences.
 The engine on this model was the 200 hp 282 CID I6 featuring a Holley 2300 two-barrel carburetor, 7.7:1 compression ratio, 266-degree camshaft, and electronic ignition.
 The automatic transmission was a floor-mounted shift design, a first in a VAM Hornet-based American.
-The front seats were upgraded to high-back individual non-reclining units instead of the four-door bench.
+The front seats were upgraded to high-back individual non-reclining units, replacing the four-door bench.

 The American ECD was once again restricted to the four-door sedan only for 1977.
-The model incorporated the new Gremlin front clip like the rest of the American line of the year.
-The "258" engine displacement emblems were replaced by new "4.2" units and the bumper guards were included at no charge.
+The model incorporated the new Gremlin front clip, as did the rest of the American line for the year.
+New "4.2" units replaced the "258" engine displacement emblems, and the bumper guards were included at no charge.
 Power brakes were made standard.
-Most of the light group was also installed as standard which added illumination for the engine, trunk, and glove box.
+Most of the light group was also installed as standard, which added illumination for the engine, trunk, and glove box.
 The electric clock was fully standardized in all units.
-Front seat belts were upgraded into three-point retractable units.
+Front seat belts were upgraded to three-point retractable units.
 The rear seatback received a concealed fold-down armrest.
 AMC's factory air conditioning system was added to the options.
-The Carter RBS one-barrel carburetor was discontinued leaving only the Carter YF model.
+The Carter RBS one-barrel carburetor was discontinued, leaving only the Carter YF model.